waimea-aalee/200-dtd-assessment/Design.md

 The usability in this project is important so that the end user is able to use the site correctly and with ease.

-To achieve this I will make sure the menu is easy to see and always available to get to, the design should have familiar icons like an x icon for delete.
+To achieve this I will refer to Nielsen's usability heuristics by making sure the menu is easy to see and always available to get to, the design should have familiar icons like an x icon for delete.
 It needs to have obvious buttons, so if the end user accidentally clicks something there is a back button to back out.
 It needs to be obvious to understand what is going on on every page with easy to understand words.
 All this will make it easier for the end user especially if they are not very skilled with IT.

 ### Functionality